truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< include file="/static/includes/JiraFilterInstructions.md" >}}

 ### 24.10-RC.1 Known Issues

+* Users with 15 or more applications installed can experience a network exhaustion error on upgrade to 24.10-RC.1, resulting in the apps service failing to initialize ([NAS-131485](https://ixsystems.atlassian.net/browse/NAS-131485)).

 * GPU passthrough issues can occur due to the UI passing malformed data to `system.advanced.update_gpu_pci_ids` resulting in an error dialog on VM creation ([NAS-130983](https://ixsystems.atlassian.net/browse/NAS-130983)).
   Users who encounter this issue can simply close the dialog.